MarshalJoe/farmers-market/README.md

 Rather than parse `args` directly, I wanted to use a library that would give me a lot of the basics of a CLI for free.
 With [click](http://click.pocoo.org/5/) I receive:
     1. Generated `--help` messages for both the CLI as a whole and individual commands, parameters, and options
-    2. CLI-specific `Exceptions` like `BadParameter` that support error and help messages that fit within the CLI message structure.
+    2. CLI-specific errors like `BadParameter` that fit within the CLI message structure.
     3. A simple, declarative syntax that means I can have a concise `cmd.py` entrypoint to the larger app, where all the commands are laid out and easily reasoned through.

 ### Testing

-I chose `tox` and `nose` to support the testing environment. `tox` is a great testing runner that plays well with CI / CD pipelines (like Circle CI) and could be used to expand the current app's testing regimen to include any number of Python versions. `nose` is a library I like to use for general Python testing because it supports the usual test discovery protocols and expands the functionality of Python's built-in testing library.
-I try to err on the side of using the standard library -- or in this case, something that tracks very close to it -- because of the stability of the resulting code.
+I chose `tox` and `nose` to support the testing environment. `tox` is a great testing runner that [plays well with CI / CD pipelines (like Circle CI)](https://circleci.com/docs/1.0/language-python/) and could be used to expand the current app's testing regimen to include any number of Python versions. `nose` is a library I like to use for general Python testing because it supports the usual test discovery protocols and expands the functionality of Python's built-in testing library.
+I try to err on the side of using the standard library -- or in this case, something that tracks very close to it -- because of the improved stability of the resulting code.

+**Note**: I separated the requirements into `requirements.txt` and `requirements-dev.txt` so as to avoid installing development dependencies in the production Docker image.
+I felt it was acceptable to have `tox` as a standalone, separate, un-containerized dependency as a consequence of this decision because it would be available in whatever Circle CI instance was running the integration tests.

 ### Credentials / Config